Serving Richmond, Petersburg, Mechanicsville, Midlothian & Surrounding Areas - Free Quotes!

 If you want to maintain clear drains, it is best not to use your disposal as a waste processor.
 You need to run it after any work you do in the sinks to ensure whatever has collected there gets reduced to the smallest matter that will rinse through with water.
 It is also advised to allow water to run a little longer after the disposer is turned off to help flush the particles.

+There are just some things that should never go in a garbage disposal.
 Items such as eggshells and coffee grounds are treacherous for the health of your pipes.
 The best practice is to be mindful of what is going down your drains.

 Other items to purposely avoid allowing down the drain are grease, oils and solid food particles and pieces.